-Ice: It is well documented that the regular use of ice after joint replacement surgery can reduce swelling and pain.
+Ice: Regular use of ice after knee joint replacement surgery can assist to reduce swelling and pain.
 We recommend applying ice to the operated site for 20-30 minutes, 4-6 times a day.
 Ice packs are always available on the inpatient ward at St Vincent's Private Community Hospital Griffith.
 The members of the nursing and physiotherapy team will encourage the use of ice regularly during your hospital stay.
-A range of icing systems are available following total hip replacement surgery.
+A range of icing systems are available following knee replacement surgery.